In Spanish we use verbal structures (also known as verbal periphrasis) which are formed by:

 Carmen is dancing with Andrés

-está (auxiliary verb conjugated) and bailando (a gerund, -ing form)
+está (auxiliary verb conjugated) and bailando (-ing form)

 - Ir + a + infinitive (to be going to do [something])